On June 30th, 1953 the first production Corvette rolled off the assembly line.

 The mighty, mighty ZR-1.

-From the front, there’s not much about the ZR-1’s styling that hints at its giant-killer status.
+Save for the fender badge, there’s not much about the ZR-1’s styling that hints at its giant-killer status.
 (Image/OnAllCylinders)

 Chevy hadn’t been shy about alluding to some of the European benchmarks it used during the C4 Corvette development, particularly those from Stuttgart and Maranello.
 And after GM’s acquisition of the Group Lotus performance engineering firm in the mid-1980s, it was ready to put the C4 up against the world’s best street cars.